-- If you live in the Transition Zone (the middle slice of the country extending from California to Virginia) or want specific advice for dethatching in your region, it’s a good idea to contact your local extension office.
+- If you live in the transition zone (the middle slice of the country extending from California to Virginia) or want specific advice for dethatching in your region, it’s a good idea to contact your local extension office.

-How often to dethatch
+How often to dethatch your lawn

 With proper lawn care maintenance and grass seed that isn’t prone to thatch, you may only need to dethatch your lawn every few years.
 However, some grass species like bermudagrass, bentgrass, and Kentucky bluegrass build a thick thatch layer and will likely need annual dethatching.

-When to aerate
+When to aerate your lawn

-Just like dethatching, you’ll want to aerate during your region’s growing season to ensure that your grass quickly recovers.
+Just like dethatching, you’ll want to aerate during your region’s growing season to ensure your grass quickly recovers.

 - For cool-season grass lawns, fall is the ideal time to aerate.
 While cool-season lawns can be aerated in either early spring or early fall, fall aeration is preferred.
 Most weeds are not actively germinating in fall, so they’re less likely to sprout in the holes.

 - For warm-season lawns, aerate in late spring or early summer for swift grass recovery.
 To avoid lawn stress, do not aerate at the peak of summer heat.